The History of Little Chef

 Further changes that spring saw the figures drop to 111 restaurants, plus five Burger King only sites.
 Work started on the first of refurbishments, which went without a Good To Go offer.
 Instead, Coffee Tempo!, which by now had been scaled right back, was replaced by Little Chef Express.

 By Autumn, another wave of closures had been announced, leaving 80 restaurants and 5 Burger King-only franchises.
 Insiders claimed that only about 20 of these restaurants were making a significant profit.
-They all experienced another significant increase in running costs, as suppliers were becoming less trusting, and the company itself had very little assets left to its name.
+Running costs for the remaining branches were increasing dramatically, as suppliers and utilities would no longer offer favourable rates, as they thought Little Chef was an unstable an unreliable partner.
+The company itself now had very little assets left to its name.

 To tackle the torrent of negative headlines, Little Chef announced they would be bringing back franchised restaurants, and opening more Little Chef Expresses.
 They had talked about reopening motorway branches.